zakarliuka/tg-webapp-types/README.md

 ## License

 This module is licensed under the [Your License Name] License.
-See the [LICENSE.md](LICENSE.md) file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Support